JavierRosales/Pands-Project/README.md

 6. Support Vector Machines (SVM).

+- This will check the scoring accuracy of each algorithm.

 `seed = 7`

-`scoring = 'accuracy' - This will check the scoring accuracy of each algorithm.`
+`scoring = 'accuracy'`

 ### Spot Check Algorithms